AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 The frontend component, or client, is an interface that enables users to manipulate or interact with the underlying backend code.
 Backend code runs on a server.
 A user cannot directly access backend code.
-A user interacts with the storefront, which in turn uses code running on the Magento server.
+A user interacts with the storefront, which in turn uses code running on the Commerce server.

 Note: In the past, the storefront has been referred to as the "frontend", and the Admin has been referred to as the "backend".
 This usage is no longer supported.